ElliottSlingsby/ChunkPool/README.md

 # ObjectPool

-Work in progress cache efficient object pool for varyingly sized blocks of POD memory.
+VERY work in progress cache friendly memory allocator for groups of POD objects